• Room 02.032 - Riddel Hall Block 3

 Research Interests

-I have a background in Economic Geography which I have sought to integrate in both research and teaching roles at Queen's Management School (and before that, Sheffield University Management School).
-Drawing specifically on my interests in Labour Geographies, I combine a geographical approach to researching work, employment and political economy which contributes to multiple Management and Business school subjects/sub-disciplines.
+I have a background in Economic Geography which I have sought to integrate in both research and teaching roles at Queen's Business School (and before that, Sheffield University Management School).
+Drawing specifically on my interests in Labour Geography, I combine a geographical approach to researching work, employment and political economy which contributes to multiple Management and Business school subjects/sub-disciplines.
 I am thus part of a wider cohort of Geographers who have traversed into Management/Business schools in recent years, contributing to exciting new developments (see James et al. 2018 for a recent debate on this subject!).

 Research interests and themes include:

-• Labour inspection and the enforcement of worker rights.
+• The political economy of labour market institutions.
+This includes an interest in labour regulation and governance policies, including a focus on labour inspection/monitoring approaches geared to upholding worker rights.
 In 2015 I co-authored a toolkit on labour inspection on behalf of the ILO (with Jason Heyes).
 Extending Labour Inspection to the Informal Economy is available online and is intended as a tool for training labour inspectors throughout different regions of the world.

 • An interest in worker agencies and experiences of modern work, drawing on and contributing towards debates in the Labour Process Theory (LPT) tradition and Labour Geography.